News & Stories

 Meet Cherryl Fluke, JD, Executive Vice President of Mission Advancement, ALS Network

 Meet Cherryl Fluke, JD, Executive Vice President of Mission Advancement for the ALS Network.
-In her role, Cherryl continuously engages with those living with ALS, their caregivers, ALS clinicians and researchers, and ALS advocates who work together in search a cure.
+In her role, Cherryl continuously engages with those living with ALS, their caregivers, ALS clinicians and researchers, and ALS advocates who work together in search of a cure.

 “My vision for the organization is that we are service and solutions oriented for the people that we serve.
 The donor’s gift is an expression of love, connected to a person who is living with ALS or has lost their battle with this disease.
 When we collectively pull together, we will be able to move the needle when it comes to access to cure and curing this disease.”